Jose-JPan/C-tutorials/Book-C/OOC/PREFACE.md

     types, add generic functions based on dynamic linkage and inherit code by judicious lengthening of structures.
 Finally, we put it all together in a class hierarchy that makes code much easier to maintain.

+## Having Discipline
+    Programming takes discipline.
+Good programming takes a lot of discipline, a large number of principles, and standard, defensive ways of doing things right.
+Pro- grammers use tools.Good programmers make tools to dispose of routine tasks once and for all.
+Object-oriented programming with ANSI-C requires a fair amount of immutable code -- names may change but not the structures.